nauam/Courses/docs/administration/projects/node-execution/ssh.md

 - Set the `hostname` attribute for the nodes.
 It can be in the format "hostname:port" to indicate that a non-default port should be used.
 The default port is 22.
 - Set the `username` attribute for the nodes to the username to connect to the remote node.
-- set up public/private key authentication from the QW Control server to the nodes
+- set up public/private key authentication from the Rundeck server to the nodes

 This will allow remote command and script execution on the nodes.